DevOpsTool/EcolibriumDevOpsTest/README.md

 # Removing the web server infrastructure

-When you are ready to remove your infrastructure execute from inside the web-server directory
+When you are ready to remove your infrastructure execute from inside the EcolibriumDevOpsTest directory

 ``terraform destroy``